OllieMurray/NFTHolderPolicyUpdateNEAR/README.md

 ![ExamplePolicyResponse]

 4. Configure the policy file for proposal submission.
-The policy file is called "new_policy_sample.json", just replace the existing names under "Group" with the query response from Holders.js
+The policy file is called "new_policy_sample.json", just replace the existing names under "Group" with the query response from Holders.js and edit the other sections.
+Or edit the response from step 3.

 5. Submit the policy proposal with the following command: